madanlal1/Enterprise-Application-Development/README.md

 ## Git

-Git clone <?url?>		//clone of existing repository from github
+Git clone repositoryURL		//clone of existing repository from github

 // --------------------------------------------------------------------------